soundpress/RulesOfNYC/docs/c04/index.rst

    (1) The ACCO shall select from the following alternatives the most competitive alternative appropriate under the circumstances.
 The ACCO shall document the reasons that this is the most competitive alternative appropriate under the circumstances.
 The following methods, in decreasing order of competitiveness may be used:

       (i) solicitation of sealed bids through public notice.
 Notice of the availability of the IFB shall be publicly advertised at least once in the City Record.
-Individual notice to bidders in accordance with § 3-02(e) of these Rules shall not be required, but the published notice shall contain all the information required by § 3-02(e);
+Individual notice to bidders in accordance with 9 RCNY § 3-02(e) shall not be required, but the published notice shall contain all the information required by 9 RCNY § 3-02(e);

       (ii) award to either the next lowest responsive and responsible bidder or next most advantageous responsive and responsible proposer on the original solicitation at a price agreed upon between the bidder or proposer and the City;

-      (iii) solicitation of sealed bids or proposals from a prequalified list prepared in accordance with § 3-10 of these Rules;
+      (iii) solicitation of sealed bids or proposals from a prequalified list prepared in accordance with 9 RCNY § 3-10;

       (iv) solicitation of sealed bids or proposals from a Special Completion Contract Bidders or Proposers List.
 The ACCO may develop a list of available vendors competent to perform the completion contract and seek bids or proposals from at least three such vendors; or